The determinacy of infinite games with eventual perfect monitoring: Setup

-Infinite games with Borel winning sets have recently been applied in economics literature on testing the quality of probabilistic predictions.
+Infinite games with Borel winning sets have recently been used in economics literature on testing the quality of probabilistic predictions.
 Consider a forecaster who claims to know the probability distribution that governs some stochastic process.
 To prove his claim, the forecaster provides probabilistic predictions about the process.
 An inspector tests the forecaster's reliability using the infinite sequence of predictions provided by the forecaster and the observed realization of the process.
 Using Martin's Theorem about the determinacy of Blackwell games, I proved~\cite{shmaya-08} that any inspection which is based on predictions about the next-day realization of the process is manipulable, i.e., it can be strategically passed by a charlatan.
-Theorem~\ref{thetheorem} can be used to prove that tests based on predictions about an arbitrarily long finite horizon are also manipulable~\cite[Section 5]{shmaya-08}.
+Theorem~\ref{thetheorem} of this paper can be used to prove that inspections based on daily predictions about an arbitrarily long finite horizon are also manipulable~\cite[Section 5]{shmaya-08}.
+On the other hand, Olszewski and Sandroni~\cite{olszewski-sandroni-09} gave an example for a non-manipulable inspection which is based on prediction about the infinite future.
+Such an inspection relies on a game without eventual perfect monitoring.

 In Section~\ref{sec-examples} I give some examples of games with and without eventual perfect monitoring.
 In Section~\ref{sec-compact} I prove the determinacy of infinite games with perfect recall and a compact winning set; this result is used in the proof of Theorem~\ref{thetheorem}.
 The proof of the theorem is in Section~\ref{sec-proof}.
+Section~\ref{sec-discussion} discusses the role of eventual perfect monitoring in the proof.
+Section~\ref{sec-open} discusses some open questions.
 Martin's Theorem is reviewed in the appendix.